TimoMiessen/Bachelor-Thesis/README.md

 ## Table of Content

 - Summary
-- Working with the Image Content Moderation systems' API
+- Working with the repo
+- Reproducing Results

 ## Summary